Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Although both real estate metrics deal with a property’s income, there are three important differences between the cap rate and the CoC return:

-• Debt Service: The cap rate is calculated using net operating income, which is a metric that is calculated before debt service.
+Debt Service: The cap rate is calculated using net operating income, which is a metric that is calculated before debt service.
 The CoC return is a metric that is calculated with cash flow after the cost of debt service has been deducted.
-For example, if a property had $100,000 in NOI and $60,000 in debt service, the numerator in the cap rate calculation would be $100,000 (NOI) and the numerator in the CoC return calculation would be $40,000 (money left after debt service).
+This is also where the difference between unlevered and levered returns becomes most apparent.

 Given these differences, there are specific times in the transaction lifecycle for which these respective metrics are most useful.